ancient-military-history

 Introduction: The Byzantine Empire’s Maritime Supremacy

-For over a millennium, the Byzantine Empire stood as the guardian of the eastern Mediterranean, its survival hinging on a powerful and innovative navy.
-While the Roman Empire’s legions are legendary, it was the Byzantine navy that secured Constantinople, protected vital trade routes, and repelled countless invasions from Arab, Slavic, and Norman fleets.
-During the Middle Ages, Byzantine engineers and tacticians developed and refined a suite of naval innovations that gave them an asymmetric advantage against larger or wealthier adversaries.
+For more than a thousand years, the Byzantine Empire stood as the guardian of the eastern Mediterranean, its survival tied directly to a powerful and innovative navy.
+While the Roman legions are legendary, it was the Byzantine fleet that secured Constantinople, protected vital trade routes, and repelled countless invasions from Arab, Slavic, and Norman forces.
+During the Middle Ages, Byzantine engineers and tacticians developed and refined a suite of naval innovations that gave them an asymmetric advantage over larger or wealthier adversaries.
 From the terrifying incendiary weapon known as Greek fire to the sleek design of the dromon warship, these advancements made the Byzantine navy one of the most formidable forces of its time.
 This article explores the key innovations—technological, tactical, and organizational—that defined Byzantine naval power and allowed the empire to persist for centuries against overwhelming odds.

 The Legendary Greek Fire